panrafal/chequer-php/DynamicObject.md

 Dynamic objects try to give the PHP some flexibility, that users of more dynamic languages enjoy.

+Remember, that it can bring many sorts of headaches, but on the other side, may be very usable in some situations.
+For example, you can dynamically create classes or extend existing objects!

 It's a part of **Chequer** project for now, but it probably should have it's own repository.

 ## Logic